Trauma-Informed Design & Research Training

 Outcomes for teams

-- Respond rather than react, with clarity and care
+- Respond to distress with greater confidence and care

 After this program, teams are better able to stay present, think clearly, and work collaboratively when things are complex, pressured, or emotionally charged.